hsiaopat/NDBuildingRecognition/README.md

 ![IMG_6101 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/85e91b9c-bcef-4a96-8635-326f6c65204f)

 Also, some of the iamges had to be retaken at a later point in the project, when the weather was much different - this meant that the leaves on the trees had fallen, and there was much less light on the building photos due to permacloud.
+For example, the first image of the golden dome was taken in early October, while the second image was taken in December.
+There is a stark difference in the environment of the image.

 ![IMG_8529 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/b5346b48-c6a4-4d57-b28e-cf96f3527365)
  ![IMG_6093 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/efcac3f8-bddb-4e05-a9fc-b0aaf55d0bcb)

-In order to lower the observed error rates, we would try to be more consistent with taking our photos.
-On the other hand, we could go the opposite way and make our database more robust to include many diverse conditions of the photos and a wider distribution of angles of the buildings.
+In order to lower the observed error rates, we would try to be more consistent with taking our photos and testing our photos under similar conditions.
+On the other hand, we could go the opposite way and make our database more robust to include many diverse conditions of the photos and a wider distribution of angles of the buildings, so that the classifier would perform very well despite a variance in the conditions.

 **Division of Labor**